matthiasblomme/Ace_test_cases/README.md

 Validating JSON messages on the http input node and with a validate node.
 Supplied an invalid json schema (with https for the schema definition) since I ran into that paticular issue.

+### Sharepoint File Upload
+Uploading a file to sharepoint including authentication via an app

 ### Single and Double Quotes
 An esql test to remove single and/or double quotes